frankkopp/FrankyGo/README.md

     - Tuning and Testing of all search features and parameters

 ## Versions
+### v1.1.0 (in progress)
+- TODO:
+    - Aspiration as option
+    - MTDf as option
+    - Better Evaluation and testing
+    - Pawn Structure Cache

+- DONE:

 ### v1.0.0 (done)
 - DONE:
     - change default behavior for log files so running the executable without logs folder works smoothly